Letter from Senator

 Team NERD: Peter Lin (top left), Kumar Damaraju (topr right), Dhruva Chakravarthi (bottom left), and Andy Cheng (bottom right).
 Team portfolio.

 BEST PRESENTATION AWARD

 Go here to take a look at over 50 presentations submitted by over 150 RoboCuppers from all over the world.

 Won 3rd Place at the 2019 International RoboCupJunior at Sidney in AustraliaClick here to view all others

-After 4 days of vigorous competitions, our Maze Team Polaris, Alexander Lisenko, Jeffrey Cheng, and Julian Lee, brought home 2 top awards from the 2019 International Robocup Junior Maze Competition - 3rd Place, and BEST Engineering Strategy Award.
+After 4 days of vigorous competitions, our Maze Team Polaris, Alexander Lisenko (admitted to Rutgers.), Jeffrey Cheng (admitted to Princeton U.), and Julian Lee (admitted to Yale.), brought home 2 top awards from the 2019 International Robocup Junior Maze Competition - 3rd Place, and BEST Engineering Strategy Award.
 Tournament was held in Sidney, Australia from July 3 to 7.